BrianSong/Follow_Me/README.md

 ## 4. Future Enhancements
 Although the project is finished, there are still some ways that may lead to future enhancements:
 1. Collect more data for training.
-2. Neural network's hyperparameters may be further tuned for better performance, instead of manually tuning, automatic hyperparameter tuning like Bayesian optimization may be applied in the future.
+2. Neural network's hyperparameters may be further tuned for better performance, for example, more epochs should be tried until loss start to diverge (overfitting).
+Also, instead of manually tuning, automatic hyperparameter tuning like Bayesian optimization may be applied in the future.
 3. More combinations of encoder and decoder should be tried and come up with a more ideal model.